gumaerc-testorg/18.05-spring-2014/content/pages/readings/reading-questions-4a.md

 parent_uid: 579c055a-ccb4-eb7e-bb6b-f294146b45a5
 title: Reading Questions 4a
 uid: e03d8309-8b8b-cf29-465b-701d399a6692
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 Reading Questions Answer Checker
 --------------------------------

 To check your answers put them in the appropriate box and click the 'Check' button.
-Every checker box can do arithmetic and calculate standard functions (see [calculator help]({{< baseurl >}}/pages/assignments/calculator-help)).
+Every checker box can do arithmetic and calculate standard functions (see {{% resource_link 758ceee0-d290-5d7c-5072-7d458581a3b3 "calculator help" %}}).
 If you give decimal answers, give them to at least 3 decimal places.

 As you work you should have pencil and paper handy for calculations and thinking!